primeau/Larn/README.md

 - is interest being paid correctly?
 - strextra can get out of balance? caused by heroism/giant strength
-- casting sph twice in the same direction will always kill the player ? pressing ! at home after winning in cheat mode does weird things ? altars are broken?
+- casting sph twice in the same direction will always kill the player
+- parsing < and > in lprcat() isn't perfect, especially with newlines, and tags at EOL ? pressing ! at home after winning in cheat mode does weird things ? altars are broken?
 ? monsters 'disappear' infrequently when moving over specific squares